 The final potential defense is that the individual in question reasonably believed that the owner of the premises would have given him permission to remain on the property.

 Depending on the severity and terms of your charge, the penalty you may face will differ.

-- Third-degree misdemeanors: Up to 1 year of jail time, and fines up to $2,000
+- Third-degree misdemeanors: Up to 1 year of jail time, and fines of up to $2,000

-- Summary offense: Up to 90 days of jail time, and fines up to $300
+- First-degree misdemeanor: Up to 5 years of jail time, and fines of up to $10,000

 The terms of your charge will determine your overall penalty.